jrbourbeau/cr-composition/README.md

 └── plotting           <- Scripts related to making plots for analysis.
 ```

+While not generated with, this layout was inspired by the [Cookiecutter Data Science project](https://github.com/drivendata/cookiecutter-data-science).

 ### Installation

+The installation steps for this project are designed to be relatively hassle-free.
+If possible, install this project in its own virtual Python environment.

-Clone this repository
+1. Clone this repository to your local machine with
 ```bash
 git clone https://github.com/jrbourbeau/cr-composition.git
 ```
+This command will create a local copy of `cr-composition`.

-The `comptools` Python package, can be installed via `pip` with the following command:
+2. Install the `comptools` Python package via `pip` with the following command:
 ```bash
 pip install -e /path/to/cr-composition
 ```
+This will install `comptools` along with all of the required dependencies (`pandas`, `numpy`, `scikit-learn`, etc.).